Jeopardy!: Special events

-In November 1998, Jeopardy! traveled to Boston to reassemble 12 past Teen Tournament contestants for a special Teen Reunion Tournament.
-In 2008, fifteen contestants from the first two Kids Weeks competed in a special reunion tournament.
-During 2009–2010, a special edition of Celebrity Jeopardy!, called the Million Dollar Celebrity Invitational, was played in which twenty-seven contestants from past celebrity episodes competed for a grand prize of $1,000,000 for charity.
-The grand prize was won by Michael McKean.
+There have been several special tournaments featuring the greatest contestants in Jeopardy! history.
+The first was Super Jeopardy!, aired in 1990 on ABC, where 35 top contestants from the previous seasons of the Trebek version and one champion from the original Jeopardy! series competed for a top prize of $250,000.
+This was followed in later years by the Tenth Anniversary Tournament in 1993; the Million Dollar Masters tournament (taking place at Radio City Music Hall) in 2002; the 15-week Ultimate Tournament of Champions (featuring 145 former champions competing against one another, followed by a three-game final between two winners and Ken Jennings for $2,000,000) in 2005; and the 30th-anniversary Battle of the Decades tournament in 2014.
+In 2020, Jeopardy! returned to ABC primetime for the Greatest of All Time tournament where Jennings, Brad Rutter, and James Holzhauer competed in four two-game matches for a $1,000,000 prize, with Jennings as the victor.

-The IBM Challenge aired February 14–16, 2011, and featured IBM's Watson computer facing off against Ken Jennings and Brad Rutter in a two-game match played over three shows.
+The IBM Challenge aired in February 2011 and featured IBM's Watson computer facing off against Ken Jennings and Brad Rutter in a two-game match played over three shows.
 This was the first man-vs.-machine competition in Jeopardy!'s history.
 Watson won both the first game and the overall match to win the grand prize of $1 million, which IBM divided between two charities (World Vision International and World Community Grid).
 Jennings, who won $300,000 for second place, and Rutter, who won the $200,000 third-place prize, both pledged to donate half of their winnings to charity.
 The competition brought the show its highest ratings since the Ultimate Tournament of Champions.

 In 2019, The All-Star Games had six teams with three former champions each.
-Each team member played one of the three rounds in each game played.
-Rutter, David Madden and Larissa Kelly won the tournament.
+Each team member played one of the three rounds in each game played; Rutter, David Madden and Larissa Kelly won the tournament.